Sunbeam snakes have two lungs instead of just a single lung like most snake species.

 - Sunbeam snakes are nocturnal.

-- Unlike most other snakes, sunbeam snakes enjoy the damp.
+- Unlike most other snakes, sunbeam snakes enjoy the dampness.

 - Sunbeam snakes like to burrow in the mud.